 This page provides links to resources to help you Go Green in your home gardens, yards, and streets, as well as creating your own drought-tolerant landscaping and lawns.
-For the new turf rebate program visit bewaterwise.com or click on this link for the press release.
+For the turf rebate program visit bewaterwise.com.

 - California-friendly lawn & garden videos, guides, nurseries, and other helpful information